KFreon/KaelsKabbage/content/posts/31-docker-environments/index.md

 ----------
 I had to do a [LOT of reading]({{< relref "#readings" >}}) for this, and the final code solution is [here](https://github.com/kael-larkin/DockerisationExperiment) on [Github](https://github.com/kael-larkin/DockerisationExperiment).

+This is a POC!
+I'm not saying this is how to do it and it's the best way to do it.
+This is the way I did it, and it seems to work, but I'm sure there are better ways.

 # Goals
 My goal here is simple: I want a template project for how to create a dockerised environment.